opensearch-project/documentation-website/_dashboards/reporting-cli.md

 1. In **Architecture**, choose **x86_64**.
 1. Choose **Create function**.
 1. Go to **Lambda function > Configuration > General configuration> Edit timeout** and set the timeout in lambda to 5 minutes to allow the reporting CLI to generate the report.
-1. Change the **Ephemeral storage** setting to 1024MB.
+1. Change the **Ephemeral storage** setting to at least 1024MB.
 The default setting is not a sufficient storage amount.

 1. Next, test the function either by providing values JSON format or by providing AWS Lambda environment variables.